Dragan Stojković: Continued fallout

-Coaching career
+Managerial career

 Nagoya Grampus

 Stojković returned to Japan to take over as manager of his former club, Nagoya Grampus, on 22 January 2008.
 On 15 March 2008 the former J.League MVP won his first game as manager as Nagoya Grampus stunned AFC Champions League 2007 Champions Urawa Reds 2–0 at Urawa's home, the Saitama Stadium.
 Despite his glorious playing career at Nagoya, some Nagoya fans were initially worried about his lack of experience as a coach; however, his team finished in 3rd place and he led the club to AFC Champions League for the first time in his debut season.

 In a 2009 J.League match between Yokohama F. Marinos and Nagoya Grampus, Stojković amazed everyone by scoring a goal from his technical area.
 One of the players had just been injured, so the goalkeeper Tetsuya Enomoto kicked the ball out of play to stop the game.
 Stojković got out of his seat in the dugout and volleyed the ball, which went high into the air before dipping into goal.
 For this action he was sent off by the referee.

-On 20 November 2010, Stojković led Grampus to the J. League title, the club's very first.
+On 20 November 2010, Stojković led Grampus to the J. League title, the club's first.
 Stojković has stated that he had learnt a lot about football from former manager Arsène Wenger, who had led the club to their previous best showing in 1995 when they finished runners-up and Emperor's Cup champions, and had kept regular contact with him, with Wenger giving him advice and congratulating him on the club's success.
 Stojković has been named by Wenger as the person he would like to take over Arsenal when he has gone stating "Our ideas are the same and we both strive for perfect football."
 After the successful 2010 season, Stojković was awarded the J. League Manager of the Year.